 If an NCO (noncommissioned officer) is the backbone of the U.S. Armed Forces, then the first sergeant is the heart and soul.
 No other enlisted person carries the responsibility and authority of the first sergeant.

-To do the job well, a first sergeant must be an expert in:
+To do the job well, a first sergeant must be an expert in the following:

 - Military/civilian law